alehed/rex/Readme.md

 The problem is that regular expressions make it very easy to write expressions that generate a lot of code and are slow (see theoretical background info).

-This approach makes really hard to write inefficient expressions.
+This approach makes it really hard to write inefficient expressions.
 Execution time and memory usage of a rex is roughly proportional to the length of the expression.